-- Stick a note on the front door saying that you are out
+Stick a note on the front door saying that you are out.

-Then, wrap him firmly in a sheet.
+Wrap him firmly in a sheet.
 Wrap him with his back rounded and his limbs contained – this will also remind him of the containment of the womb and help him feel secure.
 He may want to have his arms free, but it is preferable to contain them.

-Place him in his cot.
+Then place him in his cot.
 Pat him gently on the bottom at about 70 pats to the minute (mother’s heart rate) and just …

-BORE HIM TO SLEEP
+BORE YOUR BABY TO SLEEP